MrGunflame/streamsync/README.md

 The only option currently supported is `RUST_LOG` which defines the loglevel of the server.
 Possible values are `trace`, `debug`, `info`, `warn`, `error` and `off`.

+## System Resources

+The server does not impose any direct requirements, but the number of runnable streams heavily depends on the avaliable resources.
+The most important requirement is raw UDP throughput; the most important resources are network bandwidth and CPU performance.
+Server performance scales almost linearly with thread count.

+As system exhaustion increases you will see increasing packet loss and with that loss of video data.

+With the default MTU of 1500 and default buffer size of 8192, the memory usage for a single stream will be roughly 12MB.

 ## Running the server

 ### Docker